 You can’t expect your remote teams to feel connected to your company if you can’t make that happen through action.

-Visiting your remote team – even just once a year can build real cohesion within your team.
+Visiting your remote office, even if it’s just once a year, can build real cohesion within your team.
 During your visit, you can conduct short one-on-one meetings to review each individual’s goals and analyse their performance.
-You can even organise a work vacation, where your local and remote teams together, visit a new city or country.
+You can even organise a work vacation, where your local and remote teams together visit a new city or country.
 This time can be used as an opportunity for the teams to connect on a personal level.
-Team-building activities, socials, brainstorming, board-games – whatever works best for your team!
+Team-building activities, socials, brainstorming, board-games — whatever works best for your team!